-Finally, the Audio Engineering Society (AES) organises events and produces publications as well as a large number of other essential services for those working in the audio industry.
+Another helpful organisation is the Audio Engineering Society (AES), which organises events and produces publications, as well as many other essential services for those working in the audio industry.

 In the career hierarchy, sound designer is usually the rung down from director, along with the other technical lead roles.